EugeneMsv/amqp-rabbit-spring-boot-autoconfigure/README.md

         ```java
         @RabbitListener(queues = "fakeQueueName", containerFactory = "localRabbitListenerContainerFactory",  admin="localRabbitAdmin")
         ```
-        In order to get info about registered beans, just setup log level to debug for package `com.amqp.demo`
+        In order to get info about registered beans, just setup log level to debug for package `com.amqp.rabbit`

     * Library automatically excludes `org.springframework.boot.autoconfigure.amqp.RabbitAutoConfiguration`

     * Each RabbitMQ connection has a name is built like this:
      `${spring.application.name}+<Connection-name>`

-    * In order to customize registration of bean definition you can provide custom implementation for `com.demo.amqp.bean.AmqpBeanDefinitionCustomizer` and set full class name to the property `queue.management.bean.definition.customizer`.
+    * In order to customize registration of bean definition you can provide custom implementation for `com.rabbit.amqp.bean.AmqpBeanDefinitionCustomizer` and set full class name to the property `queue.management.bean.definition.customizer`.
         Take care about no-args constructor in your custom implementation.

-    * In order to customize creation of beans you can provide custom implementation for `com.demo.amqp.bean.AmqpBeansFactory` and set bean name to the property `queue.management.bean.factory`.
+    * In order to customize creation of beans you can provide custom implementation for `com.rabbit.amqp.bean.AmqpBeansFactory` and set bean name to the property `queue.management.bean.factory`.
     Add custom to the application context implementation like ordinary bean.